twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

 ~~~

 ## Memory Options (size, etc)
+`WebAssembly.Memory` contains all the data used by your code (including the data needs of staticly linked libraries such as twr-wasm or libc++), but it does not store your actual code.
+It provides a contiguous, mutable array of raw bytes.
+Code execution and storage in WebAssembly are handled separately using the `WebAssembly.Module` and `WebAssembly.Instance` objects.
+The code (compiled WebAssembly instructions) is stored in the `WebAssembly.Module`, while `WebAssembly.Memory`is used to manage the linear memory accessible to the WebAssembly instance for storing data.
+Examples of data include your static data (.bss section or the .data section), the heap (used by `malloc` and `free`), and the stack (used for function calls and local variables).

 You set the memory size for your module (`WebAssembly.Memory`) using `wasm-ld` options as follows (this examples sets your Wasm memory to 1MB).
-The memory size should be a multiple of 64*1024 (64K) chunks. "initial-memory" and "max-memory" should be set to the same number since there is no support for automatically growing memory.
+The memory size should be a multiple of 64*1024 (64K) chunks. "initial-memory" and "max-memory" should be set to the same number since there is no support for automatically growing memory in twr-wasm.

 ### twrWasmModule
 if using `twrWasmModule`: